heathensoft/Nudge/README.md

 a Game / Game Engine from scratch in Java (Hence the name).
 Feel free to browse and / or use any part of the framework.

-The Nudge project intends to be completed and Its development will end in some final state.
+The Nudge framework intends to be completed and Its development will end in some final state.
-It will support some predefined core features and hopefully support them well!
+It will support some predefined core features, and hopefully support them well.
+I.e. Keeping it simple!

 While Nudge can be used as a template for 2D games in general, it is designed with some specific